matthew-brett/ds-pxe/README.md

 * [Another preseed
   example](https://f-o.org.uk/2017/automating-debian-installation-using-preseeding.html)

-There are other links in the `lubuntu-install/preseed.cfg` file.
+There are other links in the `lubuntu-install/preseed.cfg` file in this repository.

 ## Setup